This information describes the symptoms of hand-foot syndrome and hand-foot skin reaction and how you can manage them.

 - Mild or bright redness

-Symptoms of hand-foot skin reaction usually appear on parts of your body that you put a lot of pressure on, such as such as on toe pads, in between the toes, and the sides of the feet.
+Symptoms of hand-foot skin reaction usually appear on parts of your body that you put a lot of pressure on, such as on toe pads, in between the toes, and the sides of the feet.

 The symptoms of hand-foot syndrome and hand-foot skin reaction can range from mild discomfort to a painful sensation that can prevent you from doing your usual activities.
 It may be hard to pick up small things such as a pen or a fork.
 You may have trouble buttoning your clothing.
 Some people have trouble walking.